ManuelPalenzuelaDD/test-visibility-circleci-orb/README.md

 ## Configuration

-The script takes in the following environment variables:
+The orb has the following parameters:

 | Name | Description | Required | Default |
 | ---- | ----------- | -------- | ------- |